silviamaggi/smd-com/_posts/2019-01-23-shutter-hub-open-2018.md

 ## My entries

-{% include pattern-figure-cols.html image1="/assets/images/20180921_silviamaggi-the-musician.jpg" alt="A black and white portrait of a pensive man wearing headphones" image2="/assets/images/20180901_silviamaggi-the-fountain.jpg" alt="A fountain against the sunlight with droplets showing" caption="The Musician / The Fountain by Silvia Maggi" width="576" height="864" %}
+{% include pattern-figure-cols.html image1="/assets/images/20180921_silviamaggi-the-musician.jpg" alt1="A black and white portrait of a pensive man wearing headphones" image2="/assets/images/20180901_silviamaggi-the-fountain.jpg" alt2="A fountain against the sunlight with droplets showing" caption="The Musician / The Fountain by Silvia Maggi" width="576" height="864" %}

 ## About Shutter Hub